open-atmos/PySDM/paper/paper.md

   is included to model the subsequent aqueous-phase oxidation of the dissolved sulfur dioxide.
 Representation of the chemical processes follows the particle-based formulation of @Jaruga_and_Pawlowska_2018.

-The usage examples are built on four different `environment` classes included in `PySDM` v1 and implementing common simple atmospheric cloud modelling frameworks: box, adiabatic parcel, single-column and 2D prescribed flow kinematic models.
+The usage examples are built on top of four different `environment` classes included in `PySDM` v1 and implementing common simple atmospheric cloud modelling frameworks: box, adiabatic parcel, single-column and 2D prescribed flow kinematic models.

-In addition, the package ships with tutorial code depicting how `PySDM` can be used from `Julia` and `Matlab`.
+In addition, the package ships with tutorial code depicting how `PySDM` can be used from `Julia` and `Matlab` using the `PyCall.jl` and the Matlab-bundled Python interface, respectively.

 # Dependencies and supported platforms